Learning C to x86 Translation: An Experiment in Neural Compilation: Introduction

-Machine learning based compilation has been explored for over a decade \cite{wang2018machine}.
-Early work focused on learning profitability heuristics while more recently, deep learning models have been used to build code-to-code models, for translating or decompiling code.
-However, to the best of our knowledge, there has been no prior work on using machine learning to entirely automate compilation i.e given a high level source code program generate the equivalent assembler code.
-In this paper, we investigate whether it is possible to learn an end-to-end machine compiler using neural machine translation.
-In particular, we focus on the translation of small C functions to x86 assembler We use an existing function-level C corpus, Anghabench \cite{9370322}, to build a parallel C-x86 assembler corpus.
-Then, we model the compilation task as a sequence-to-sequence task (akin to machine translation) with the Transformer architecture \cite{DBLP:journals/corr/VaswaniSPUJGKP17}.
+To learn this C $\rightarrow$ x86 translation, we use an existing function-level C corpus, Anghabench \citep{9370322}, to build a parallel C-x86 assembler corpus.
+Then, we model the compilation task as a sequence-to-sequence task (akin to machine translation) with the Transformer architecture \citep{DBLP:journals/corr/VaswaniSPUJGKP17}.
 We study the effect of modifying different settings by varying training data size, model size, number of epochs, and other hyperparameters.
-While we can successfully generate syntactically correct assembler over 80\% of the time and obtain high BLEU scores c.
-90\%, generating semantically correct assembler is more challenging
+While we can successfully generate syntactically correct assembler over 80\% of the time and obtain high BLEU scores (c.
+90 BLEU in some benchmarks), generating semantically correct assembler is more challenging.

-The best model can only compile correctly\footnote{See Section \ref{sec:eval} to see how we evaluate correctness.} about 33\% of the functions in a benchmark built from an existing program synthesis evaluation set \cite{DBLP:journals/corr/abs-2010-04811}; it specially struggles to compile functions with numerous arguments and arrays.
-Given the complexity of the problem, we make all the resources and code generated in this work publicly available.
+The best model can only compile correctly about 33\% of the functions in a benchmark built from an existing program synthesis evaluation set \citep{DBLP:journals/corr/abs-2010-04811}; it specially struggles to compile functions with numerous arguments and arrays.

 The article is structured as follows.
 In Section \ref{sec:related}, we briefly summarise related work in NLP and machine learning for code.
 In Section \ref{sec:method}, we formalize the task of machine compilation and propose how to effectively build neural compilers and fairly evaluate them.
 Then, in Section \ref{sec:experiments} we establish our experimental framework and report results.
-Finally, we discuss our approach and conclude, in sections \ref{sec:discuss} and \ref{sec:conclusions}.
+Finally, we discuss our approach and conclude, in sections \ref{sec:discuss} and \ref{sec:con}, respectively.